opendocsg/opendoc-family-justice-courts-practice-directions/Part 11-Mental Capacity Act.md

 > (q) To place P’s monies in a trust for P;

-> (r) To apply to and/or communicate with any Government agency or agency designated by the Government to administer the matter in question on behalf of P to the extent to which P would have been able to if P had mental capacity;
+> (r) To apply to and/or communicate with and/or make agreements with any Government agency or agency or entity designated by the Government to administer the matter in question on behalf of P to the extent to which P would have been able to if P had mental capacity, and to receive monies paid to P by any government agency or agency or entity designated by the government in relation to the aforesaid;

 > (s) To obtain information relating to P;